project-generator/project_generator_definitions/README.md

             SFDFile:
                 - SFD\NXP\LPC176x5x\LPC176x5x.SFR
 ```

+The data give in the mcu and target use lower cases, also files within this directory to keep consistency.
+The tool specific data follow the tools definitions.

 All this data must be manually written at the moment.
 We might add a parser for given project file, to generate valid record file for given tool.